appwrite/rfc/005-graphql-api.md

 ### Documentation

 Create a new dedicated documentation page for using the GraphQL API.
 List all the different authentication methods, actions available, and response models.

+### Tests

+To fully test the integration we would need to create a test suite for both Client and Server authentication methods similar to what we're doing in our REST API.
+We can use [mghoneimy/php-graphql-client](https://github.com/mghoneimy/php-graphql-client) as a **dev dependency** for sending GraphQL API calls.

 ### Tutorial